adarax/Matrix-Multiplication-Tool/README.md

     ```
     npx electron-packager .
 "Matrix Multiplier" --platform=<platform> --arch=<arch>'
     ```
+6. Start the application (you can close the browser tab that it automatically opened).
+    ```
+    npm start
+    ```
-6. Navigate to the newly created directory and double click on the executable file to run the application.
+7. Navigate to the newly created directory and double click on the executable file to run the application.

 <br>